Peter Lalor: Eureka Stockade

-Lalor led the miners' opposition against the incompetent and often brutal administration of the goldfields, and was elected to lead the men in the armed uprising after the meeting on Bakery Hill.
-The diggers formed a barricade, where they were attacked by troops and police on 3 December.
+Lalor led the miners' opposition against the incompetent and often brutal administration of the goldfields authorities, and was elected to lead the men in the armed uprising after the meeting on Bakery Hill.
+The diggers erected a protective stockade, which was overrun by troops and police on the morning of 3 December.
 Lalor was seriously wounded in the left arm, resulting in its amputation.
-A warrant for Lalor's arrest on charges of sedition was initially sought, but he was taken from Ballarat and hidden by his supporters in the Young Queen Hotel at South Geelong.
+A warrant for his arrest on charges of sedition was issued, but he was taken from Ballarat by his supporters and hid in the Young Queen Hotel in South Geelong.
 The warrant was withdrawn in June 1855 after juries had found 13 other ringleaders not guilty of sedition.

-As a result of the uprising a number of the miners' complaints were resolved.
+As a result of the uprising, a number of the miners' complaints were resolved.
 Legislation was passed to give miners the right to vote.
-A new form of licensing of Miners Rights costing £1 per year was introduced.
+A new form of licensing was introduced: a miner's right, costing £1 per year.
 The monthly gold tax was abolished.
 A general amnesty for the three miners arrested after the Bentley's Eureka Hotel fire and the 114 arrested at the Eureka Stockade was proclaimed.